Persper/drepo-gitlab/doc/development/documentation/workflow.md

 However, if the new or changed doc requires extensive collaboration or conversation, a separate, linked issue and MR can be used.

-For guidance, see the documentation [Structure](structure.md) guide, [Style Guide](styleguide.md), and additional writing tips in the [Technical Writing handbook section](https://about.gitlab.com/handbook/product/technical-writing/).
+For guidance, see the documentation [Structure](structure.md) guide, [Style Guide](styleguide.md), the [main page](index.md) of this section, and additional writing tips in the [Technical Writing handbook section](https://about.gitlab.com/handbook/product/technical-writing/).

 If you need any help to choose the correct place for a doc, discuss a documentation idea or outline, or request any other help, ping a Technical Writer on your issue, MR,